 Their collaboration single ‘Won’t End Well’ depicts a neighbourhood entranced by drugs and how good kids seduced by this way of life learn how to become a part of the cycle despite the advice of their parents knowing it won’t end well.
 Black Milk’s hard kick and crisp snare mimic the darkness surrounding this type of environment in a predatory and cunning manor.
 The bell’s melodic top line heard throughout the track adds to the predatory feeling.
 Konny and Tyler’s delivery is rough yet exacting, delivering contained aggression and desperation experienced in a low socio-economic neighbourhood hypnotized by drugs on every street corner.

 Despite the heaviness of a reality known to some, Children Of Zeus and Black Milk continue to touch on subject matters relevant to their audience, grounded in everyday life circumstances.
-It’s safe to say, there will be more news regarding these artists in the not too distant future.

 released December 7, 2018